 In 1608 King James 1st made Gowran a parliamentary borough and in 1613 the first two members of Parliament were elected and Gowran returned members to the Irish Parliament until the time of the Union.
 In the year 1578 Edmund Downey had a grant of 'the custody, mastership and oversight of the Magdalen of Leighlin and Ballygowran for relief of the poor, leprous people dwelling in those places'.
-The Magdalen or leper hospital at Ballygowran was situated about 300 yards east of the old parish church, just outside the town wall.
-About 1840, the remains of the chapel were removed and trees planted on the site.
-The site is now marked on Ordnance Survey sheets.
-The trees have now been removed also but the stumps of those cut down still remain.
+The Magdalen or leper hospital at Ballygowran was situated about 300 yards east of the old parish church, just outside the town wall, in the area now known as "The Grove".
+About 1840, the remains of the chapel were removed.
 From its close proximity to the Magdalen chapel and hospital the east gate of the town, formerly situated here, was called the 'Magdalen Gate'.
+The Gowran Development Association maintains and improves the Grove today as a wildlife area and it currently contains a significant number of trees.